vr0n/define/README.md

 # Other Notes
 *This* repository works, but the code itself is currently broken.

-There is a limitation (an intentional limitation, of course) in Rust concerning using Strings with non-utf8 values.
+There is an intentional limitation in Rust concerning using Strings with non-utf8 values.
 If you download the latest GCIDE file from GNU's FTP server, you will find that it has three instances of non-utf8 characters that cause this code to error out.